 DMARC, which stands for “Domain-based Message Authentication, Reporting & Conformance”, is an email authentication, policy, and reporting protocol.
-It builds on the widely deployed SPF and DKIM protocols, adding linkage to the author (“From:”) domain name, published policies for recipient handling of authentication failures, and reporting from receivers to senders, to improve and monitor protection of the domain from fraudulent email.
+It builds on the widely deployed SPF and DKIM protocols, adding linkage to the author (“From:”) domain name, published policies for recipient handling of authentication failures, and reporting from receivers to senders, to improve and monitor the protection of the domain from fraudulent email.

 Domain-based Message Authentication, Reporting & Conformance is the latest and greatest advance in email authentication.
 But, like SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail), it’s sometimes misunderstood.
 That’s why we’re dedicating the last post of our three-part email authentication series to explaining how it works, and why it matters.

-What it is: DMARC ensures that legitimate email is properly authenticating against established DKIM and SPF standards, and that fraudulent activity appearing to come from domains under the organization’s control (active sending domains, non-sending domains, and defensively registered domains) is blocked.
+What it is: DMARC ensures that legitimate email is properly authenticating against established DKIM and SPF standards and that fraudulent activity appearing to come from domains under the organization’s control (active sending domains, non-sending domains, and defensively registered domains) is blocked.
 Two key values are domain alignment and reporting.

 How it works: DMARC’s alignment feature prevents spoofing of the “header from” address by: